-New Delhi: The World Health Organisation (WHO) has identified hepatitis as a major health concern for India.
-As per WHO, in India 2020, about 4 crore people were chronically infected with hepatitis B, and 60 lakh to 1.2 crore people with hepatitis C. According to the Indian Journal of Medical Research, in India, about 2,50,000 people die of viral hepatitis or its sequelae every year.
+Hepatitis has been identified as a major health concern in India with around 4 crore people chronically infected with hepatitis B, and 60 lakh to 1.2 crore people with hepatitis C. According to the Indian Journal of Medical Research, in India, about 2,50,000 people die of viral hepatitis or its sequelae every year.

 Hepatitis is a group of infectious diseases known by its various variants, like A, B, C, D, and E. Hepatitis is commonly caused by a viral infection, but there are several risk factors, such as excessive consumption of alcohol, toxins, some medications and certain medical conditions.

 According to a study published in the Journal of Pharmaceutical Sciences and Research, although vaccination is available for the prevention of Hepatitis, to date no complete cure for this disease is available.
 That is why medical science is turning its attention towards the ancient traditional medicine systems to find answers.
 Ayurveda has ample wisdom and probable cure for Hepatitis-related problems.
 According to Ayurveda, Hepatitis B and associated diseases are correlated with Kamala Roga.
 In Ayurveda the treatment of Kamala includes pitta pacifying rasas, which enable a healthy gut and strong digestive system.

 “Pitta becomes aggravated due to poor eating habits and a sedentary lifestyle, which affects rakta formation and agni, resulting in a variety of illnesses such as Hepatitis,” Vikas Chawla, Founder, and Director, Vedas Cure told ZeeNews and shared the food items that can help maintain liver health.